-Graduate students affiliated with CGES were especially active and the research workshops “Comparing Social Solidarity in Europe and the US,” “Jews, Germans and other Europeans: Modern Encounters” and “Modern German Histories” highlighted dissertation presentations by graduate students in the social sciences and the humanities.
+Graduate and undergraduate students affiliated with CGES were especially active and the research workshop series in German and European History, Der Kreis, the graduate conference and seminar co-organized with the Social Science Matrix, “Questioning the Evidence on Immigrant Integration in Europe,” and the Claremont-UC undergraduate conference on the EU highlighted presentations by students in the social sciences and the humanities.

-The CGES calendar in 2016 was capped by the highly anticipated Gerald D. and Norma Feldman Lecture, held each November to honor the life and work of the former director of CGES and IES—Professor Gerald D. Feldman.
-This year CGES/IES hosted Celia Applegate, the William R. Kenan, Jr, Chair of History at Vanderbilt University who gave a talk on music’s role in shaping the German nation.
+The CGES calendar in 2017 was capped by the highly anticipated Gerald D. and Norma Feldman Lecture, held each November to honor the life and work of the former director of CGES and IES—Professor Gerald D. Feldman.
+This year CGES/IES hosted Margaret Anderson, Emeritus Professor of History at UC Berkeley who gave a talk on the Armenian genocide and the problem of humanitarian intervention.

 Thanks to the continued support of the DAAD and our generous donors, preparations are underway for more innovative programming highlighting the research and scholarship at CGES in 2018.
 CGES at UC Berkeley has a leading role in organizing the biannual World Conference for DAAD Centers for German European Studies to take place in Berlin, Germany in December.
 At Berkeley,the upcoming agenda includes events addressing important themes such as green industrial policy in Germany and Europe, the moral economies of modern societies, the dual system in Germany and discourses of multiculturalism in the comparative context.

 We look forward to engaging with you in 2018.